leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 When calling `derive`, a `SourceSelector` object is returned.
-There, either an ILIAS object can be identified as a source by a triple of IDs as explained [here](identifying_objects.md), or a `SimpleXMLElement` can be given.
-A `Derivator` is returned, where a target can be chosen analogously.
+There, either an ILIAS object can be identified as a source by a triple of IDs as explained [here](identifying_objects.md), a `SimpleXMLElement` can be given, or a LOM set can be created from basic fields.
+A `Derivator` is returned, where as target either an object or XML can be chosen analogously.

 When a target is chosen, the `Derivator` reads out the LOM set from the source, and writes it to the target, as appropriate for the types of source and target.
 Common use cases are:

+- **Creation:** When the target is an ILIAS object and title, description and language are given as the source, a new LOM set is created for the object containing the given data.
+Note that description and language are optional, but title is not.
+Any previous LOM of the target object is deleted before copying.
 - **Copying:** When both source and target are ILIAS objects, the `Derivator` creates a LOM set for the target by copying the LOM of the source.
 Any previous LOM of the target object is deleted before copying.